-In addition to lectures, the course will have a series (approx. 7) of short group assignments based on a discussion of an issue related to one of the topic questions.
+In addition to lectures, the course will have a series (normally 7) of short group assignments based on a discussion of an issue related to one of the topic questions.
 The assignments will be developed from group discussions in class and written in the Friday "lab" class, but there will be a very short required preparatory assignment for each.
 These short in class group papers (along with one mark available for participation in monocleCAT) will count for 15% of the course mark.
 The grade will be based on the best 7 of the 8 items.

-There will be a term test with both short answer and essay questions tentatively_scheduled for October 21st.
+There will be a term test with both short answer and essay questions tentatively_scheduled for October 19th.
 It will count for 15% of the course mark.

 There will be a term project assignment based on analysis of a current or recent controversy involving the uses of a technology and the perspectives of the major stakeholder groups.
-These will be completed as group work with four participants.
+These will be completed as group work with a group of four to six participants.
 The results will be presented briefly in class near the end of term and a project report (written or multi-media) will be due on the last day of classes.
+A brief report of the project group membership, title, aims, and initial bibliography will be due Oct.
+10th.